Test-driven development is a popular yet complex approach that’s easy to ruin with poor implementation (as we explained in our previous article).

 You can see that no mocking takes place here and we’re just testing the Order class functionality as a black box.

 In the white box approach, you check the inner details of the implementation, i.e., the invocation of every line of the method and if all parameters were passed correctly inside.
 A typical example of the white box is examining whether the method you’re testing calls another method with the correct parameters or not.
 You’ll usually notice a lot of mocks in such unit tests.

 A nice example of white box testing — mocking a repository and checking that inside the createOrder method a constructor of the Order class is called with correct arguments.

 When you start with TDD, there’s a temptation to cover everything with the white box approach to testing because it seems easy and straightforward.
 But be careful: you should use black-box testing as your default approach and only use white-box testing in very specific cases where black-box will not give you the desired coverage and testing.

 With a black box, it’s much easier to refactor or change method code because you don’t have to change unit tests.
 In other words, with the black box approach, all tests are passed despite the changes to the method body.
 This is convenient since they validate how the method behaves, not what it consists of.

 On the other hand, testing the exact implementation of a method or class requires the white-box approach, allowing you to test each line of method code and check if the parameters are passed correctly.
 It should be used to test the critical parts of the software.
 So, if the order of invocations inside the method is important or a specific parameter passing logic is critical, a white box is your way to go.
-This comes at the cost of harder refactoring afterwards.
+This comes at the cost of harder refactoring afterward.